-February is not only the month for love because of Valentine's Day, but also the month for heart health!
+February is not only the month for love because of Valentine's Day, but also the month for a healthy heart!
 Here are some factors that contribute to having a healthy heart:

 Exercise.
 The American Heart Association recommends at least 150 minutes of moderate-intensity physical activity per week for heart health (if you want to lose weight, you may need to exercise more than that).